CS123, Intro to AI

 Enhanced Control: Organizations can control the data sources used by the LLM, ensuring that the generated responses are relevant and authoritative.

-Hallucinations: Try asking a GPT chatbot questions about topics that it probably hasn't been train on, like:
+Hallucinations: Try asking a GPT chatbot questions about topics that it probably hasn't been trained on, like:

 Current news, or new developments in some field.